aLucaz/employee-maintenance-app/server/README.md

 # Server

-This is the server app of the employee maintenance app.
+This is the backend of the employee maintenance app.
-This project follows clean code and clean architecture, please run it using `docker` to avoid any possible error.

 ## Technologies used